pytorch/executorch/examples/demo-apps/apple_ios/README.md

 ### 1. Export Model

-Export the MobileNet v3 model with CoreML, MPS and XNNPACK delegates, and move the exported model to a specific location where the Demo App will pick them up:
+Export the MobileNet v3 model with Core ML, MPS and XNNPACK delegates, and move the exported model to a specific location where the Demo App will pick them up:

 ```bash